The Surprising Health Benefits of Staying Hydrated

 Here’s what can happen when you start walking 10,000 steps a day.

 A 2016 study from the University of Illinois involving more than 18,000 adults found that when people increased their daily water intake by 250 to 750 millilitres (on top of the litre they drank on average), they consumed as many as 205 fewer calories a day.

 Here’s more expert advice on how to eat less—the healthy way.

 Your Memory May Improve

 Our brains are hugely dependent on fluid—synapses and neurons need liquid to fire properly.
-According to a 2003 review published in the journal Nutrients, studies have consistently found that memory and attention improve in children after they take a drink of water.
+According to a 2006 study published in the journal Nutrition Reviews, dehydration negatively impacts cognitive performance in children.
 The research isn’t as definitive yet for adults, but it can’t hurt to assume it’ll help us, too.
-You can also try these 10 natural concentration-boosters.

 You’ll Better Combat Cold Symptoms